NU-CEM/CompPhys/_posts/2021-08-02-Data_analysis.md

 ### Before you begin

-- Download the UV-Vis data: [UVVis-01.csv](https://nu-cem.github.io/CompPhys/data/UVVis-01.csv)
+- Download the UV-Vis data into a `data` sub-directory: [UVVis-01.csv](https://nu-cem.github.io/CompPhys/data/UVVis-01.csv)
 - Check that Python and Jupyter Notebook are installed
 - Launch a Jupyter notebook